All About Pepper Mills

 - Plastic mill with two handles you squeeze together (Peppergun)

-- Battery powered mill with spotlight for those romantic evenings (Don't bother unless you need it for a disability)
+- Battery-powered mill with a spotlight for those romantic evenings (Don't bother unless you need it for a disability)

-So you can see there is a lot to decide from already and we haven't even looked at type of grinds, ease of use, how to fill and let's not forget about price.
+So you can see there is a lot to decide from already and we still need to look at the type of grinds, ease of use, how to fill, and let's remember price.

 Ease of Use